GenericMappingTools/gmt/doc/rst/source/psmask.rst

 psmask
 ******

+.. only:: not man

     psmask - Use data tables to clip or mask map areas with no coverage

 Synopsis
 --------